 Just look at cancer treatment, which is an industry entirely unto itself, an industry that thrives despite the treatments being deadly and the cure rate practically zero!
 In the treatment of cancer, to quote cancer specialist, Dr. Glenn Warner:

 “We have a multi-billion dollar industry that is killing people, right and left, just for financial gain.”

 The idea is to make a diagnosis–which is very easy to do — and then get you started on a drug, like Zoloft, a drug you most likely do not need!
 Now you have to keep coming back!
 You have to keep coming back to get your prescription refilled.
 Also, the prescription will cause side-effects that will result in a referral to another doctor’s practice.
 That doctor will also start you on a drug.
 Do you see how it works?
-Getting you started on a drug means a predictable flow of income to the doctor’s office, you’ll live longer!
+Getting you started on a drug means a predictable flow of income to the doctor’s office.
 I haven’t been to a doctor in years, and because of that, there’s nothing wrong with me!

 See you again next time!